VERNON -- It took a lot of work to put together a video explaining Vernon's history.

 Copies are available for purchase at the town clerk's office, with proceeds benefiting the Vernon Historians.
 Moseley said she has gotten lots of positive feedback about the DVD, even from longtime residents who already are familiar with the town's history.

-"People have come to me saying they
+"People have come to me saying they never realized this or that happened," she said.

 Moseley also received an "individual award of merit" from the Barre-based Vermont Historical Society.